-Rent arrears may be paid to a landlord even if the tenant has moved out of the property.
-The arrears time frame (after March 13, 2020 to current), 12 months maximum and all other aspects of this program, included necessary documentation, remain the same.
+Rent arrears may not be paid to a landlord if the tenant has moved out of the property.

 Assistance cannot be provided for arrears that were accrued before March 13, 2020.1 This means rent arrears for March 2020, needs to be pro-rated from March 13, to March 31 (19 days).